Muth-and-Company/clone/README.md

 - The script assumes the source drive has a single NTFS partition.
 If your drive has multiple partitions, additional steps may be required.
 - If the cloned drive does not boot, ensure the partition flags are set correctly using `parted` or `diskpart`.
 - This script does not handle non-NTFS filesystems.

+Notes about the calculation:

+- The script tries to use `ntfsresize --info` to determine the minimum required size for the NTFS filesystem.
+If successful it adds a small margin (5% or at least 1 GB) and returns a rounded-up value in GB.
+- If `ntfsresize` cannot provide the info, the script will attempt a read-only mount of the source partition and measure used bytes as a fallback.
+This may fail if the partition is in use.
+- `ntfsresize` and `ntfsclone` must be installed for the calculation and cloning to function.

 ---